The Great British Elm Experiment

 We are delighted to be taking part in this project of national importance, our Great British Elms!

 Cuttings taken from mature trees that appear to have resisted Dutch elm disease for over 60 years have been skilfully micro propagated.
-The resulting saplings are being distributed to hundreds of schools, community groups, local authorities and private landowners who have signed up to take part in the ‘Great British Elm Experiment’
+The resulting saplings are being distributed to hundreds of schools, community groups, local authorities and private landowners who have signed up to take part in the ‘Great British Elm Experiment.’
+One such sampling can now be found on Kilkhampton Common, Cornwall.

 “We want to interest a new generation in the elm, so much a feature of the British life and landscape for centuries and also to try and find out why some trees survived Dutch elm disease.
 So many have disappeared over recent years that we can only hope to replace some.
 But rather than just give up and forget the elm, we think it’s worth a try.” – David Shreeve, Director, The Conservation Foundation.